 What Eden Foods means by 'Wheat Free' is that there are no wheat or wheat derivatives in the ingredients, though these foods may contain gluten.

-Gluten is protein composite found in wheat (spelt, kamut, emmer, einkorn, and khorasan varieties included), rye, barley, and crossbred hybrids such as triticale, a cross of wheat and rye.
+Gluten is a protein composite found in wheat (spelt, kamut, emmer, einkorn, and Khorasan varieties included), rye, barley, and crossbred hybrids such as triticale, a cross of wheat and rye.
 More than 2 million people in the U.S. have Celiac disease, a disorder in which the lining of the small intestine is damaged in response to ingestion of gluten.
 Many more have varying levels of gluten sensitivity or gluten allergies.

 What Eden Foods means by 'Gluten Free' is:

-Eden Foods' full disclosure practices, and complete transparency regarding ingredients, means that everything that could even remotely be considered an ingredient is listed in the ingredient statement.
+First, Eden Foods' full disclosure practices, and complete transparency regarding ingredients, means that everything that could even remotely be considered an ingredient is listed in the ingredient statement.
 Unfortunately, doing this is extremely rare.
 In fact, we are aware of no other national brand food company that does this.

-Before we ever say a food is Gluten Free we send a representative sample to a laboratory that is recommended by the Celiac Society.
+Second, before we ever say a food is Gluten Free we send a representative sample to a laboratory that is recommended by the Celiac Society.
 We do this in order to have credible documentation on file demonstrating Eden Foods' Gluten Free information.

-It is possible that Eden Foods could change ingredients, suppliers, or processes that would change a foods nature and perhaps make it contain gluten when it had not previously.
+It is possible that Eden Foods could change ingredients, suppliers, or processes that would change a food's nature and perhaps make it contain gluten when it had not previously.
 If this should ever occur, you can be assured that Eden Foods will immediately update our Gluten Free list and food listings to reflect that change.
 Eden Foods understands the vital importance of these distinctions to many people, and we take our role as a food supplier to them quite seriously.
 Eden Foods' staff is vigilant, and can be relied upon to perform their duties to our customers at an extremely high level of dependability.